Business process validation

 Business Process Validation (BPV) is the act of verifying that a set of end-to-end business processes function as intended.
 If there are problems in one or more business applications that support a business process, or in the integration or configuration of those systems, then the consequences of disruption to the business can be serious.
 A company might be unable to take orders or ship product – which can directly impact company revenue, reputation, and customer satisfaction.
 It can also drive additional expenses, as defects in production are much more expensive to fix than if identified earlier.
 For this reason, a key aim of Business Process Validation is to identify defects early, before new enterprise software is deployed in production so that there is no business impact and the cost of repairing defects is kept to a minimum.

-Note: BPV is unrelated to Validation (drug manufacture) by the U.S. Food and Drug Administration.

 During Business Process Validation (BPV), the business process is checked step-by-step using representative data to confirm that all business rules are working correctly and that all underlying transactions are performing properly across every enterprise application used in the business process.
 When defects are identified, these problems are logged for repair by IT personnel, business analysts or the software vendor, as appropriate.

 Business Process Validation can be performed on various timescales, including the following: